-Children are the most vulnerable and affected by these challenges.
 It is common for children to die from preventable conditions and treatable diseases, such as malaria, pneumonia, and diarrhea.
-The prevalence of malnutrition is high, and immunization rates are low.
-Approximately 64 of every 1,000 children will not live to see their fifth birthday.
+Malnutrition is widespread.
+Immunization rates are low.
+Approximately 63 of every 1,000 children will not live to see their fifth birthday.

-The hospital also emphasizes education.
-Our staff instructs family members on such topics as nutrition, vaccinations, breastfeeding support, oral health, family planning, and disease-prevention.
+Our hospital is also an education center.
+Our staff instructs family members on such topics as nutrition, vaccinations, breastfeeding, oral health, family planning, and disease-prevention.

 - Outpatient Department